 Do You Live in Chicago?

-We encourage artists in the Chicago area to apply for the Terra Foundation Affiliated Fellowship for Chicago-Based Visual Artists.
+We encourage artists in the Chicago area to also apply for the Terra Foundation Affiliated Fellowship for Chicago-Based Visual Artists.
 This six-month fellowship provides room, board, a studio, a travel stipend of $2,000, and a stipend of $15,000.
-The Terra Foundation Affiliated Fellowship requires a separate application.
+The Terra Foundation Affiliated Fellowship requires a separate no-fee application.
 Please click the link above for more information and to apply.

 Through the sixth century.